tsipkens/autils/README.md

 (***A***erosol ***Util***itie***s***)

 A set of utilities for computing and comparing aerosol properties.

-This code is still under construction and could change at any time.
+For tutorial files and UQ tools, see the **tutorial** branch.
+The main branch has been streamlined for addition as a submodule in other code bases.

 A JavaScript/web-enabled version of some of this code is available at [tsipkens/autils-web](https://github.com/tsipkens/autils-web), which was deployed as a web app at [tsipkens.github.io/autils-web](https://tsipkens.github.io/autils-web/).